 For any assessments, learners who arrive later than the start time will be allowed to participate.
 They will do so under the service timeframes that have already been set out by the tutor.
 No additional time will be available.
+Time penalties for late dishes will apply as per the Student Evidence Records.
+This is if a dish is served 30 minutes or later than the service time indicated then a zero mark will apply.

 Any practical assessment that does not include service times, learners must adhere to the rules documented in the Practical Assessment Guidelines which are found in the students Practical Evidence Record.
 Learners who do not achieve a minimum pass grade for the completed assessment will need to apply for a resit as per standard process.

-Learners who do not attend an assessment without a genuine reason (i.e. medical) will be required to attend a resit.
+Learners who do not attend an assessment without a genuine reason (ie medical) will be required to attend a resit.
 Their missed assessment will be counted as the first attempt.